HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} presents the main results of our proposed HERGC compared with advacned unimoodal KGC methods and mutilmodal KGC methods.
-HERGC achieves the best overall performance on MKG-Y, MKG-W, and DB15K across most evaluation metrics.
-Compared to multimodal baselines, HERGC matches MoMoK for the top MRR on MKG‑W and falls marginally behind MMKRL and MCKGC in Hits@10 on MKG‑Y, it consistently outperforms all other methods on the remaining metrics across the three datasets.
-Notably, HERGC boosts Hits@1 by an absolute $3.42\%$, $3.94\%$, and $3.67\%$ on MKG-Y, MKG-W, and DB15K, respectively, over the strongest baseline in each case.
+Table~\ref{tab:main_results} presents the main results of our proposed HERGC compared with advanced unimodal and multimodal KGC methods.
+HERGC consistently achieves the best overall performance on three datasets across most evaluation metrics, demonstrating the effectiveness of its design in leveraging multimodal information and the reasoning capabilities of LLMs.
+Notably, HERGC improves Hits@1 on MKG-Y, MKG-W, and DB15K by $7.44\%$, $3.94\%$, and $3.37\%$, respectively, over the strongest baseline on each dataset.

-When compared with unimodal KGC models, HERGC demonstrates substantial gains across all metrics.
-Specifically, relative to TuckER, HERGC improves MRR by $27.04\%$, $7.48\%$, and $20.38\%$ on MKG-Y, MKG-W, and DB15K, respectively, highlighting the effectiveness of incorporating multimodal information for knowledge graph completion.
+We also assess the impact of different LLM predictors within GLP.
+LLaMA-3, after fused embeddings injection and lightweight LoRA tuning, yields consistently strong results, whereas LLaMA-3-Vision offers only marginal gains, likely because the images do not directly carry the discriminant information of the current relations.
+Furthermore, comparisons with GPT-4 show that with fused embeddings and lightweight fine-tuning, the open-source model can outperform the powerful closed-source model, indicating that structural reasoning ability can be enhanced through multimodal integration.